ISP Throttling: How Do You Know If You’re Being Throttled?

 Internet Health Test

-- If you see a port as Rejected, you might have a throttling issue.
+- If you see the port as Rejected, you might have a throttling issue.

 - Try port forwarding to fix it.